Phil Cohan

-Phillip W. Cohan (November 14, 1910–March 21, 2000) was an American producer and director.
+Phillip W. Cohan (April 17, 1905–November 27, 1999) was an American producer and director.

 Cohan started out as an employee for Paramount Pictures.
 From there he went to radio and then to television.
 He was most famous for his involvement in the short film A Rhapsody in Black and Blue and as the creator, producer and director of The Durante-Moore Show starring Jimmy Durante and Garry Moore.
+He also was the producer of The Guy Mitchell Show.

 Personal life

-Cohan was born in 1910 in Alabama, the only child of Phil and Laura Cohan.
+Phillip Cohan was born in 1905 in Meriden, Connecticut, and is one of six children from Herman and Margaret Cohen.
 He graduated from the University of Pennsylvania.

-He was married once to Rae Hollander and had two sons; Robert and Ralph.
-He died on March 21, 2000 in Westlake, Ohio at the age of 89.
-Cohan is buried in Holy Cross Cemetery in Brook Park, Ohio.
+He was married to Mary Helen Foster and had two children: Tony and Muffy.
+He died on November 27, 1999, in Westlake, Ohio, at the age of 94.
+Cohan is buried in Los Angeles, CA.